MOTORHOMING IN FRANCE

 While in Brittany we would recommend including these destinations on your campervan trip.

-- Perros- Guirec – Town famous for its pinky-hued granite rocks on the Côte de Granit Rose, (Pink Granite Coast).
+- Perros- Guirec – Town is famous for its pinky-hued granite rocks on the Côte de Granit Rose, (Pink Granite Coast).

 - Quiberon Peninsula – and its famous White Point Arch.
 This is a spectacular coastline filled with walking trails.